You are here

 For the image on the right, there are two vertically stacked rectangular buttons, with the top button labeled as "Go to Court Resources" and the bottom button labeled as "Go to Instructions.
 These are the buttons displayed on the Programs dashboard.

-On both dashboards, making a selection in the Change Court Type dropdown menu (located near the top of the visualization, slightly to the right of center) will change whether appellate courts, district/territorial/specialized courts or bankruptcy courts are displayed.
+On both dashboards, making a selection in the Change Court Type dropdown menu (located near the top of the interactive map, slightly to the right of center) will change whether appellate courts, district/territorial/specialized courts or bankruptcy courts are displayed.
 When appellate courts are selected, the map will show only the outlines of the federal circuits, with each circuit shaded in a different color.
 When either the bankruptcy or district/territorial/specialized courts are selected, the map will show the outlines of all applicable judicial districts for that court type; all districts within the same circuit are shaded in the same color.

 A rectangular dropdown menu labeled Change Court Type.
 Within the dropdown menu, there are three possible selections: Appellate, District/Territorial/Specialized, and Bankruptcy.